wiheto/MMA_of_brain_networks/README.md

 ## Templates

-Contains the nifti templates that are part of the
+Contains the nifti templates that are derived in the article.
+The files are described in the article.
+The compressed file ending with `_selected` are the ones contained to be possibly interesting.
+This was however a subjective decision.
+The compressed file ending with `_all` contains all templates.